Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 We are glad to hear that and will try to help you, but first check examples at https://github.com/mozilla/pdf.js#learning and search existing [issues](https://github.com/mozilla/pdf.js/search?q=keyword&type=Issues).
 If this does not help, please prepare short well-documented example that demonstrate the problem and make it accessible online on your website, jsbin, etc. before opening a new issue or contacting us on the IRC channel -- keep in mind that just code snippets won't help us troubleshoot the problem.
 The issues that do not provide enough details will be closed as invalid/incomplete (see [reporting issue](#issue) above).

 Please periodically check or subscribe to our dev-pdf-js@lists.mozilla.org mailing list to be informed about changes in the PDF.js architecture/design or security announcements.

+<a name="allthepages"></a>
+## I want to render all 100 pages in a document at high resolution.
+Is it a good idea?

+Not really.
+You can count yourself: a letter page size is 816⨉1056px at 96DPI (and if you have a HiDPI display, multiple each dimension by window.devicePixelRatio, e.g. 2), and you will need a canvas that takes a memory 816⨉1056⨉4 = 3,446,784 bytes (don't forget to multiple that by e.g. 4 (= 2⨉2) if it's a HiDPI display).
+Which requires you to allocate 3.5Mb (or 13.8Mb) per page.
+You need decent amount of memory to hold 100 canvases, and it does not count time that will be spend on rendering these canvases.

+The demo viewer creates, renders, and holds canvases only for visible pages to reduce amount of used memory.
+Our recommendation is to create and render only visible pages.

 <a name="version"></a>
 ## What is a latest stable version of PDF.js?